tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Bug fix: Added "flush rules" to make sure the permalink settings are activated correctly.
+This should fix the donations not appearing bug for most (if not all) users.

 = 1.4.3 =
 * Bug fix: Donations made to deleted goals are not shown anymore (they are still kept in the database as history data, so you can access them with MySQL)